MicrosoftDocs/Advertising/advertising/scripts/concepts/supported-js-features.md

 # Supported JavaScript features

-Microsoft Advertising Scripts’ JavaScript engine supports most of [ECMAScript® 2015 Language Specification](http://www.ecma-international.org/ecma-262/6.0/).
+Microsoft Advertising Scripts' JavaScript engine supports most of [ECMAScript&reg; 2015 Language Specification](http://www.ecma-international.org/ecma-262/6.0/).
 Use the auto-complete feature in the Scripts editor to confirm support of specific features and objects.
-Because the script’s code runs on Microsoft Advertising's servers, browser-based features like the DOM and Window APIs are not available.
+Because the script's code runs on Microsoft Advertising's servers, browser-based features like the DOM and Window APIs are not available.

 > [!NOTE]